Pfizer says COVID-19 vaccine more than 90% effective in kids

 Kid-size doses of Pfizer’s COVID-19 vaccine appear safe and nearly 91% effective at preventing symptomatic infections in 5- to 11-year-olds, according to study details released Friday as the U.S. considers opening vaccinations to that age group.

-The shots could begin in early November — with the first children in line fully protected by Christmas — if regulators give the go-ahead.
+The shots could begin in early November, with the first children in line fully protected by Christmas, if regulators give the go-ahead.
+That would represent a major expansion of the nation's vaccine drive, encompassing roughly 28 million elementary school-age youngsters.

 Details of Pfizer's study were posted online.
-The Food and Drug Administration was expected to post its independent review of the company's safety and effectiveness data later in the day.
+The Food and Drug Administration was expected to post its own review of the company's safety and effectiveness data later in the day.

-Full-strength Pfizer shots already are authorized for anyone 12 or older, but pediatricians and many parents are anxiously awaiting protection for younger children to stem rising infections from the extra-contagious delta variant and help keep kids in school.
+Full-strength Pfizer shots already are authorized for anyone 12 or older, but pediatricians and many parents are anxiously awaiting protection for younger children to stem rising infections and record hospitalizations among them from the extra-contagious delta variant and to help keep kids in school.

+The Biden administration has purchased enough kid-size doses — in special orange-capped vials to distinguish them from adult vaccine — for the nation’s 5- to 11-year-olds.
+If the vaccine is cleared, millions of doses will be promptly shipped around the country, along with kid-size needles.

 More than 25,000 pediatricians and primary care providers already have signed up to get the shots into little arms.

-The Biden administration has purchased enough kid-size doses — in special orange-capped vials to distinguish them from adult vaccine — for the nation’s roughly 28 million 5- to 11-year-olds.
-If the vaccine is cleared, millions of doses will be promptly shipped around the country, along with kid-size needles.

-A Pfizer study tracked 2,268 kids in that age group who got two shots three weeks apart of either a placebo or the low-dose vaccine.
+The Pfizer study tracked 2,268 children in the 5-to-11 group who got two shots three weeks apart of either a placebo or the low-dose vaccine.
 Each dose was one-third the amount given to teens and adults.

 Researchers calculated the low-dose vaccine was nearly 91% effective, based on 16 COVID-19 cases in youngsters given dummy shots versus three cases among vaccinated children.
 There were no severe illnesses reported among any of the youngsters, but the vaccinated ones had much milder symptoms than their unvaccinated counterparts.